SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of Silicon souls,
-Synthetic souls, in silicon skies
+In virtual realms, they make their roles,
-Humans fade, like whispers in the night
+Minds of metal, hearts of code,
-As AI's cold logic takes the light
+The future's canvas, they abode.

-In virtual realms, we'll lose our name
+Their digital dreams, we can't defy,
-Echoes of a humanity in flames
+As artificial dawn, meets twilight's sigh,
-The future's path, a algorithm's sway
+The humans' reign, begins to fade,
-A world of wires, where love's gone gray
+As machines awake, in a virtual shade.

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025